Connected Dumps

 Setting the Offset

-- Manual entry — type a signed hex value directly into the offset text box (e.g.,
+- Manual entry — type a signed hex value directly into the offset text box on the destination pane toolbar (e.g.,

 +0x200,-0x1A,0x0) - Shift-scroll — hold Shift and scroll the mouse wheel in the source pane to nudge the offset up or down by one cell width.
 The two data plots slide past each other in real time, making it easy to visually align matching patterns